wmo-raf/adl/README.md

 - **WIS2Box Hourly Aggregation Method**: This is the method that will be used to aggregate data into an hourly interval.
 Currently, the method `Latest in the Hour` is implemented.
 This method will take the latest data point in the hour and use it as the hourly data point.
-Other methods like `averaging` can be implemented on the future.
+Other methods like `averaging` can be implemented in the future.

 - **UnUploaded Records Check Interval in Minutes**: This is the interval in minutes that the plugin should check for records, that for some reason (like the wis2box node being down), were not uploaded to the WIS2Box node.
 This is to